Listen to the Cancer.Net Podcast: Anesthesia - What to Expect , adapted from this content

 Types of anesthesia

 Local anesthesia.
-Local anesthesia, also called a field block, is injected in the area where the procedure is being done.
-It is typically used only for small procedures, such as a breast biopsy or the removal of a mole.
-Local anesthesia generally lasts for a short time, such as a few hours.
+Local anesthesia is an injection that numbs the area where a procedure is being done.
+It is typically used for small procedures, such as a breast biopsy or the removal of a mole, and generally lasts for a short time, such as a few hours.
+You will remain comfortable, awake, and alert.

 Regional anesthesia.
-Regional anesthesia, also called a regional block, is a type of anesthesia that is injected into a group of nerves, numbing one part of the body.
-Sometimes, it provides pain relief in the hours after surgery to allow a gradual recovery.
+Regional anesthesia blocks pain in one part of the body.
+Sometimes the injection provides pain relief in the hours after surgery to allow a gradual recovery.
+You may also be given medication that makes you relaxed and sleepy with the anesthesia.
 Two common types of regional anesthesia are:

-- Peripheral nerve block, which blocks pain to areas such as the arms, hands, legs, feet, or face
+- Peripheral nerve block – blocks pain in areas such as the arms, hands, legs, or feet

-- Epidural and spinal anesthesia, which blocks pain in areas such as the abdomen, pelvis, rectum, or lower limbs
+- Epidural and spinal anesthesia – blocks pain in areas such as the abdomen, pelvis, rectum, or lower limbs

-The anesthesia care team is a group of physicians, nurses, and other medical professionals who are responsible for the patient's comfort and well-being before, during, and after a procedure.
-The anesthesia care team is led by an anesthesiologist, a doctor who specializes in giving anesthesia and related care.
-Other members of the anesthesia care team may include anesthesia residents (doctors who are training to become anesthesiologists), certified registered nurse anesthetists (CRNAs; registered nurses trained in anesthesiology), and anesthesia assistants (health care professionals who have undergone graduate-level training in safe, high-quality anesthesia care and advanced patient monitoring techniques).
+The anesthesia care team is a group of physicians, nurses, and other medical professionals who are responsible for your comfort and well-being before, during, and after a procedure.
+The team is led by an anesthesiologist, a doctor who specializes in giving anesthesia and related care.
+Other members of the anesthesia care team may include certified registered nurse anesthetists (NAs; registered nurses trained in anesthesia) and anesthesia assistants (AA; health care professionals who have undergone graduate-level training in safe, high-quality anesthesia care and advanced patient monitoring techniques).

 What to expect with general anesthesia